seedubjay/seedubjay.github.io/_drafts/wikipedia-graph.md

 Doing this transformation is useful for two reasons.

 First, picking the right way to represent data gives us _a new way to think about the problem_.
-Essentially, thinking about lots of dots and arrows is easier than thinking about pages upon pages of Wikipedia text.
+In other words, thinking about lots of dots and arrows is easier than thinking about pages upon pages of Wikipedia text.

 Second, converting our obscure problem into a well-known format gives us access to a wealth of research and algorithms to help us solve the problem.